DO I QUALIFY FOR ADMISSION?

 |NSC (National Senior Certificate)|

 Fees vary according to faculties and may be paid over a period of 10 months.
-The Financial Aid Bureau provides assistance regarding information about the National Student Financial Aid Scheme (NSFAS) and other sources of bursaries provided by government and the private sector.
+Enquiries regarding financial aid should be directed to the National Student Financial Aid Scheme (NSFAS) and other sources of bursaries provided by government and the private sector.

 GENERAL ADMISSION ENQUIRIES